The 4 Dimensions Of High Potential Talent

 The question are simple: what is high potential?
 How does it differ from high performance?
 How do you measure it?

-Human behaviour is complex, and more so if we’re trying to predict how someone will perform and deliver value 3 or 5 years from today.
-Any high potential assessments and programmes must be specifically designed to pinpoint individuals who can bring positive changes to an enterprise.
+Human behavior is complex, and more so if we’re trying to predict how someone will perform and deliver value 3 or 5 years from today.
+Any high potential assessments and programs must be specifically designed to pinpoint individuals who can bring positive changes to an enterprise.
 Hence, we highly recommend using a multi-modal approach, to carefully and objectively assess the key markers or attributes of high potential talent.

 In the past few years, we’ve done researched with 10,000 managers and leaders representing a cross-section of industries, professions and geographies.
 This work has allowed us to identify 4 universal dimensions present in high potential talent.
 They are: